Amish society is ordered by church district, settlement, and affiliation

-- affiliation refers to Amish who adhere to similar guidelines for living, also known as the Ordnung.
+- affiliation refers to Amish who adhere to similar standards and guidelines for living, also known as the Ordnung.
 Members of a given affiliation can be found in geographically dispersed locations

 - settlement is the geographical location where a group of Amish lives (Amish in one settlement may be of different affiliations)

 - church district is the individual congregation where an Amish person worships, each led by its own ministry and comprised of around 30 families

 The term affiliation describes like-minded Amish who adhere to similar Ordnung, or church standards.
 Amish of the same affiliation, or “order”, are said to be “in fellowship” with one another.

 While all Amish adhere to certain tenets such as adult baptism and non-violence, there are variations in the Amish approach to technology, manner of dress, and even spiritual issues.
 Amish tend to fellowship with others in their affiliation, and with Amish sharing similar levels of technology and outlook.
 Amish not in fellowship with one another will not formally worship with one another and do not exchange ministers for purposes of preaching.

 An affiliation may be quite conservative in its outlook (Nebraska Amish) or rather progressive (New Order Amish).
 There may be very distinct differences between affiliations, which would not be immediately noticeable to outside observers (but quite obvious to Amish themselves).

 Amish of different affiliations, though exhibiting differences in areas such as technology, may choose to fellowship with one another, as in the case of the Andy Weaver Amish of Holmes County, Ohio, and the Lancaster County Amish.

 Settlement describes the geographical location where a group of Amish is found.
 Arthur, Illinois, or Holmes County, Ohio refer to Amish settlements.